EVERSE-ResearchSoftware/RSQKit/pages/research_software/life_cycle.md

 ### QA & Documentation

 Some crucial aspects of the software development process are often overlooked, such as quality assurance (QA) and documentation.
-QA is the process of ensuring that the software meets the quality standards and requirements, including testing, code reviews, quality checks, and performance measurements.
+QA is the process of ensuring that the software meets the quality standards and requirements, including [testing][testing_software], code reviews, quality checks, and performance measurements.
-Preferably, such QA processes are automated through continuous integration.
+Preferably, such QA processes are automated through [Continuous Integration][ci_cd].
-Documentation is the process of creating and maintaining the documentation for the software, including user manuals, API documentation, and developer guides.
+[Documentation][software_documentation] is the process of creating and maintaining the documentation for the software, including user manuals, API documentation, and developer guides.
 QA and documentation can be done in parallel with the development stage, or as a separate stage after the development is completed.

 ### Evaluation